portovep/pabloporto.me/content/projects/11-lead-generation-engine.md

     ]
 ---

-I was assigned to lead a small team in charge of evolving a lead generation engine for one of the leading platforms in the real state market.
+I worked as technical lead for a small team developing a lead generation engine for one of the leading platforms in the real state market.
 Some of the tasks I performed:

 -   Bringing solid software engineering mindset and practices to the team.
 -   Evolve the architecture of the system and design an integration strategy with the company's CMS.
--   Work with the head of engineering to contribute to company-wide tech initiatives.
+-   Work with the head of engineering to contribute to company-wide technical initiatives.
--   Help the team improve and modernize the architecture of the frontend application build with React/Redux.
+-   Help the team improve and modernize the architecture of the frontend application built with React/Redux.
--   Work closely with the product owner to align the technical solution with the different initiatives to meet cycle OKRs.
+-   Work closely with the product owner to align the technical solution with the different initiatives to meet the cycle OKRs.